-- your turnover for the previous 12 months has gone over a specific limit called the 'VAT threshold' (currently £85,000 for the 2020/21 tax year) - you think your turnover will soon go over this limit
+- your turnover for the previous 12 months has gone over a specific limit called the 'VAT threshold' (currently £79,000) - you think your turnover will soon go over this limit

 You can choose to register for VAT if you want, even if you don't have to.
 The decision to do this would depend upon your individual circumstances but it might be useful if all your customers were VAT registered businesses.